For many of us, the warm weather months are a great time to be outside. You may enjoy evening strolls, gardening,

 Impaired ability to cool off

-Older adults don’t sweat as much as those who are younger.
-Consequently, it’s harder for the body to cool itself when its core temperature rises.
-This can be compounded by taking medicines such as oxybutynin or tolterodine, which are prescribed for overactive bladder, but also impair the ability to sweat.
+Additionally, you don’t sweat as much when you’re older as when you were younger, so it’s harder for your body to cool itself when your core temperature rises.
+Dr. Factora says this can be magnified by taking medicines such as oxybutynin or tolterodine, which are prescribed for overactive bladder, but also impair the ability to sweat.
+“If you can’t sweat, you lose some of your natural ability to control your core temperature,” he says.

 Risk for heat stroke rises